Rajpratik71/linux-manPages/pybuild.md

                      print pybuild's internal parameters

    TESTS
           unittest's discover from standard library (available in Python 2.7 and >= 3.2) is used in test step by default.

           --test-nose
                  use nose module in test step, remember to add python-nose and/or python3-nose to Build-Depends

           --test-pytest
                  use pytest module in test step, remember to add python-pytest and/or python3-pytest to Build-Depends

           --test-tox
                  use tox command in test step, remember to add python-tox to Build-Depends.
 Requires tox.ini file

    testfiles
           Tests  are invoked from within build directory to make sure newly built files are tested instead of source files.
-If  test  suite requires  other  files  in  this  directory,  you  can list them in debian/pybuild.testfiles     file     (you     can     also     use
-          debian/pybuild-pythonX.testfiles  or debian/pybuild-pythonX.Y.test‐
-          files) and files listed there will be copied before test  step  and removed before install step.
-By default only test and tests direc‐ tories are copied to build directory.
+If test suite requires other files in this directory, you can list them in debian/pybuild.testfiles file (you can also use debian/pybuild-pythonX.testfiles or debian/pybuild-pythonX.Y.testfiles) and files listed there will be copied before test step  and  removed before install step.
+By default only test and tests directories are copied to build directory.

    BUILD SYSTEM ARGUMENTS
           Additional arguments passed to the build system.  --system=custom requires complete command in --foo-args parameters.

               --before-clean COMMAND
                      invoked before the clean command

               --clean-args ARGUMENTS
-                     arguments added to clean command generated by build sys‐ tem plugin
+                     arguments added to clean command generated by build system plugin

               --after-clean COMMAND
                      invoked after the clean command